SaurabhIndi/unet-segmentation/README.md

       * **`scripts/train.py`**: Enables and configures elastic deformation parameters (`ELASTIC_ALPHA`, `ELASTIC_SIGMA`) when initializing the `HeLaDataset` for training.
       * **`scripts/visualize_augmentation.py`**: Provides a dedicated script to visually verify that the elastic deformations are being applied correctly to both images and masks.

+**Example of Elastic Deformation:**
+This image demonstrates how elastic deformation subtly transforms the original image and its mask, creating new training samples.

 -----

 ### Phase 3: Architectural Fidelity - Unpadded Convolutions & Cropping (Implemented ✅)